Frequently

 Should you have any questions feel free to reach out to our staff at supportstaff@mnacecamp.org.

-• Yes, our staff will do everything we can to make sure you and your friend get to experience camp together.
+Yes, we will do everything we can to make sure you and your friend get to experience camp together.

 These weight restrictions are in place by our vendors for the safety and well-being of all participants.